aws-samples/sample-multi-llm-dynamic-prompt-routing/README.md

 # Multi-LLM dynamic prompt routing samples

-**The provided code in this repository is meant to be used in a development environment.
-Before migrating any of the provided solutions to production, we recommend following the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected)**
+**The code provided in this repository is meant to be used in a development environment.
+We recommend following the** [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected) **before you migrate any of the solutions shared here in your production environment.**

-Read the accompanied blog post: https://aws.amazon.com/blogs/machine-learning/multi-llm-routing-strategies-for-generative-ai-applications-on-aws/
+You can also refer to the accompanied blog post: https://aws.amazon.com/blogs/machine-learning/multi-llm-routing-strategies-for-generative-ai-applications-on-aws/ for more information.

 ## Overview